nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation.md

 The following table lists the _current_ requirements for running the Nuxeo Platform.

-If you have some constraints that do not fit this grid, **do not hesitate to contact the Nuxeo team** to evaluate the feasibility of running Nuxeo on any other environment, be it a different JVM, Database, Application server or OS.
+If you have requirements and/or constraints are not reflected below, **do not hesitate to contact the Nuxeo team** to evaluate the feasibility of running Nuxeo on any other environment, be it a different JVM, Database, Application server or OS.

 <div class="table-scroll">
 <table class="hover">